rizac/eGSIM/README.md

 ## Installation (development)

-Disclaimer: this is a temporary tutorial tested with MacOS (El Capitan) and Ubuntu 16.04.
+This is a tutorial tested with MacOS (El Capitan and Catalina) and Ubuntu 18.04.

 ### Requirements